-Consulting is a privilege that is encouraged if it is of a non-routine character and at a high professional level and does not entail potential conflicts of interest.
 Interactions with the public and private sectors advance the university's effectiveness in providing high quality student learning and enhance student employment opportunities.
 Such activities promote the university's image in the community as a quality institution of higher education and as a partner in economic development.
+Consulting is a privilege so that a high professional level is maintained.
+Consulting activities should not entail conflicts of interest.

-Within the purview of this policy, consultation is defined as the rendering of professional services for remuneration or reasonable expectation of financial compensation either to the faculty member, a family member, or associate to organizations both outside and within the university.
+Within the purview of this policy, consultation is defined as the rendering of professional services by the faculty member for remuneration (including stock and stock options, and reimbursement for reasonable travel expenses, and per diem expenses) or reasonable expectation of financial compensation to the faculty member or someone in the faculty member’s immediate family or anyone associated with the family member’s organizations outside or within the university.
 Examples of such compensated activities might include but are not limited to:

 (a) one-time or multiple visits to a business for the purpose of offering advice and counsel;

 (b) carrying out investigations or studies which are not university grants or contracts;

 (c) a series of non-university lectures or performances;

 (d) serving as an expert witness; or

 (e) providing specific professional services other than those rendered through the university.

 By contrast, providing a single professional talk for a modest honorarium would not normally be considered as a consulting activity for the purposes of this policy.
-If there is a question regarding whether the activity is consulting, the faculty member should discuss the activity with the appropriate chair and dean.
+If there is a question regarding whether the activity is consulting, the faculty member should discuss the activity with the appropriate department chair and dean.

 Endeavors for financial gain may be pursued as long as they do not interfere with the faculty member's primary commitment to the university.
-Consulting must not interfere with the faculty member's obligations (i.e., teaching, research, and service) to the university or place the faculty member in a conflict of interest or conflict of commitment situation.
-Faculty are responsible for insuring that consulting activities are conducted in accordance with the UAH policy on conflict of interest (Section 7.14.3 and Appendix I) as well as UAH policies on disclosure of discoveries and inventions, patents, and computer software.
+Consulting must not interfere with the faculty member's obligations (i.e., teaching, scholarly and/or creative activities, and service) to the university or place the faculty member in a conflict of interest or conflict of commitment situation.
+Faculty are responsible for insuring that consulting activities are conducted in accordance with the University’s Patent, Copyright, and Conflict of Interest Policies (Appendices, G, H, and I).

 Consulting and the performance of activities by full-time faculty members for extra compensation within and outside UAH should rarely exceed 36 hours a month, non-cumulative, above and beyond the time required to fulfill their primary responsibilities to the university.
 This restriction does not apply during the summer when faculty members are considered to be on leave unless they are engaged in and being compensated for teaching, research, and/or service for UAH.
+Federal Effort reporting rules should be followed, currently OMB Circular a-21.
 Teaching a course at another institution is normally considered a conflict of interest for a UAH faculty member and hence does not normally fall within the privilege of consulting.
-Exceptions may be authorized, but teaching must be restricted to no more than three credit hours per semester.
+Exceptions must be authorized by the Provost in consultation with the Dean and Department Chair.